tytydraco/yessleep/out/Im_a_security_guard_who_works_the_night_shift_at_an_art_gallery_but_I_dont_protect_the_paintings.md

 I crawled downstairs, and the canvases were filled with paint once more.
 Everything was back in its place.
 And the strangest thing is that I didn’t hang up my hat.
 I didn’t call it a day.
 When Miss Andrews came to the gallery at six in the morning, she seemed fully prepared to watch another traumatised guard quit the job.

 But I didn’t.
 I couldn’t.
-Not after what the Exacter showed me.
+Not after seeing the Exacter’s apocalyptic desire.
 Too much is at stake.

 [X](https://www.reddit.com/r/dominiceagle)